InfiniBrains/Awesome-GameDev-Resources/portfolio/03-structure/README.md

 ## Head
 Chose carefully what to you use as a head of your page.
 It is the first thing a person reads.
 It can be an impactful message, a headline, personal statement, background video or very limited interactive section.

+!!! note

+    Avoid bravado.
+You can be bold without being naive.
+Let the bravado statements for when you become a senior.
+If you write bravados right in the begining of your portifolio and you are still a junior, you are just communicating that you will be hard to work with.
+    A senior developer reading your portfolio is more interested in developers eager to learn, humble, and looking for guidance so they will have a easier life hiring you.

 ## About
 This is a summary obout yourself, be brief and achievement oriented.
 What and who you are.
 Contact info via social medias.
 State your working status and target.
 If you are a narrative centred person, you can create something fancy